Fully Customise Size & Colour

 Discord Channel Viewer

 Discord is fantastic!
 We absolutely love using it and would never go back to using Mumble or Teamspeak again, it's FREE and has so many good features...
 What a pity that we can't say the same about the official Discord widget.
 It's Big, it's fat and would look out of place on the majority of websites that it's intended for.
-So, like a lot of communities, we made our own and we offer it to you for free.
+So, we made our own and we offer it to you for free, although a small donation to help support us would be most appreciated.

 No coding knowledge needed to customise.
 Using the fully documented text and CSS files, you can easily change colours, fonts etc. with just a few simple copy and paste commands.
 Background optional, depending on the theme you use.